Ingredients:

 Red chilli, optional 1 tablespoon

-Salt Season to taste
+Salt Season

 Pepper, white Season to taste